-Jeremy has made appearances with several North American orchestras as Guest Principal Timpanist including the Chicago Symphony Orchestra, the San Francisco Symphony, the National Symphony Orchestra, and the Minnesota Orchestra among others.
+Epp has made appearances with several North American orchestras as Guest Principal Timpanist including the Chicago Symphony Orchestra, the San Francisco Symphony, the National Symphony Orchestra, and the Minnesota Orchestra, among others.
 He has recorded with a number of ensembles in the United States, Canada, and Europe, and can be heard on several recent Detroit Symphony Orchestra recordings.

 He is a proud endorser of Remo drumheads and Freer Percussion products and performs on a 1975 set of American Drum Company Mark XI timpani.